pdmimpulse/.github/profile/README.md

 We are the in-house innovation team of [pdm solutions GmbH](https://pdm-solutions.com/en/), a berlin-based software studio that manages the digital presence of well-known German SME directories including [Gelbe Seiten](https://www.gelbeseiten.de/) (Yellow Pages), [Das Telefonbuch](https://www.dastelefonbuch.de/), and [Das Örtliche](https://www.dasoertliche.de/) (The Local).

 Our innovation team comprises of two major branches: AI and Platform.
   - The AI Team explores application-layer use case of AI both in internal process optimization and new product prototyping.
+The team develops multiple projects of different sizes at the same time and are more tech-heavy
-  - The Platform Team is currently developing a new product to reduce the complexity of getting home services
+  - The Platform Team examines new platform business ideas and build prototypes one project at a time and is more business-heavy

 ## Yes, we are hiring 🤩
 So what are we looking for?
 It depends on the team: